gokrazy/gokrazy/website/content/quickstart/_index.markdown

 go install github.com/gokrazy/tools/cmd/gokr-packer@latest
 ```

+## Step 1: Insert an SD card

+Run `watch -d1 ls -l '/dev/disk/by-id/*'` and insert an SD card.
+Copy the
+highlighted device name:

+<script id="asciicast-G0PosAYGvUSnB3htMpLIz0p68" src="https://asciinema.org/a/G0PosAYGvUSnB3htMpLIz0p68.js" async></script>

+In this example, we’ll assume the SD card is accessible as <code>/dev/sdx</code>.

-## Step 1: Create a directory for your gokrazy instance
+## Step 2: Create a gokrazy instance and overwrite an SD card with gokrazy

 Create a directory for this gokrazy instance and initialize a Go module: